Simple Selling Steps: Start to Finish Timeline

 How urgently do you need to sell your house?
 Is a career or job change prompting your relocation?
 Is your move tied to the school year, medical concerns, or financial pressures?

 Urgency determines price.
-The more quickly you must sell, the lower you must price your house.
+The more quickly you need to sell, the lower you’ll need to price your house.
 If you can wait for the ideal offer, you can price your house accordingly.

-Either way, you will want to price your house in line with current trends for your neighborhood.
+Either way, you’ll want to price your house in line with current trends for your neighborhood.

-2. Assess the Condition and Salebility of Your House
+2. Assess the Condition and Ability to Sell Your House

 Two months before listing: